All Episodes

 It told me that I've got to be very vigilant as to what I eat.

-As Al Roker admitting on Sunday night's NBC dateline that he pooped his pants in the White House.
+Man, oh man, as Al Roker admitting on Sunday night's NBC dateline that he pooped his pants in the White House.

-And then Nancy Snyderman, chief medical correspondent, showing great concern, said, What did that tell you, Al?
+And then Nancy Snyderman, chief medical correspondent, showing great concern, said, what did that tell you, Al?

-And Al, responding in appropriate solemnity, I've got to be very vigilant as to what I eat.
+And Al, responding in appropriate solemnity, said, I've got to be very vigilant as to what I eat.

 And a great lesson has been learned.